 - To the Road Warrior Who Hates to Travel

-- Confidential to Corvette Owners
+- Confidential to Tesla Owners

 9. HYBRID and PERSONALIZED Email Subject Lines

 All the email subject line archetypes can be used in combinations, and many can be personalized.
-Johnson also noted that incorporating numerous archetypes into a hybrid form is usually a preferable option to copywriters.
+Johnson also suggests that incorporating numerous archetypes into a hybrid form is usually a preferable option to copywriters.
 For example, using a Targeted email subject line in conjunction with an Urgency email subject line, or a Reason Why subject line used in conjunction with a Fascination subject line.